-1. Introduction
+1.0 INTRODUCTION

-Congratulations on the purchase of your trailer.
+Congratulations on the purchase of your [VOYAGER INDUSTRIES, Inc.] product.
 We believe you will be happy and completely satisfied with your purchase.
 Our goal is to provide a valued customer a quality trailer at a reasonable price.

-For your safety, read and understand this manual before operating your trailer.
+For your safety, read and understand this manual before operating your [VOYAGER

+INDUSTRIES, Inc.] product.
 If there are any questions about information in this manual, please consult your dealer.

 When calling about your trailer, please have the VIN number available for the dealer.
-The VIN number is normally on the front left side of the trailer.
+The VIN number is typically found on the front left side of the trailer.